Preston County, West Virginia: History

-Native Americans lived in and traveled through what became Preston County as they crossed from the Ohio River watershed (which drains into the Mississippi River), into the Chesapeake Bay watershed.
-Although white traders and explorers also lived in the county after 1736, and one boundary stone (the Fairfax Stone marking the limits of the North Branch of the River) was laid in 1746, white settlers began arriving in 1766.
-Traveling by foot or horseback, settlers established log cabins after the American Revolutionary War.
-Further development ensued after 1818, when the National Road was built slightly to the north.
-When the earliest railroads came in 1851, all land passed into private ownership, population increased 70% in a decade, and industrialization began.
+Native Americans lived in (and traveled through) what would one day become Preston County; they crossed-over from the Ohio River watershed, which drains into the Mississippi River, into the Chesapeake Bay watershed.
+From 1736, European traders and explorers lived in the County, and one boundary stone was laid in 1746—the Fairfax Stone marking the limits of the North Branch of the River.
+Larger numbers of white settlers began arriving in 1766, with even more coming to the region after the American Revolutionary War.
+Traveling by foot or horseback, settlers built their own log cabins.
+Further development followed from 1818, when the National Road was built slightly to the north.
+When the earliest railroads came, in 1851, all land passed into private ownership, the population increased 70% in a decade, and industrialization truly began.

 During the American Civil War, more Preston County men enlisted in Union service than with the Confederacy.
-There were few slave-holders in Preston County, and relatively few slaves, almost none outside a half-hour walk from the Clarksburg to Winchester road that dated back to the late colonial era.
-The census indicates that slavery's high-water mark in Preston County occurred in 1830, when the county included 125 slaves, alongside 27 free colored persons.
+There were relatively few slave owners in Preston County, and naturally, few slaves.
+There were virtually none within a half-hour’s walk from the old Clarksburg-Winchester Road, dated to the late colonial era.
+The United States Census indicates that Preston County’s all-time slavery peak occurred in 1830, with 125 slaves accounted for, alongside 27 free colored persons.

-On June 20, 1863, Preston was one of fifty Virginia counties that were admitted to the Union as the state of West Virginia.
+On June 20, 1863, Preston was one of 50 Virginia counties that were admitted to the Union as the State of West Virginia.
 Later that year, the counties were divided into civil townships, with the intention of encouraging local government.
-This proved impractical in the heavily rural state, and in 1872 the townships were converted into magisterial districts.
+This proved impractical in the heavily rural state of West Virginia, and the townships were converted into magisterial districts in 1872.
 Preston County was divided into eight districts: Grant, Kingwood, Lyon, Pleasant, Portland, Reno, Union, and Valley.
 These remained largely unchanged until the 1990s, when they were consolidated into five new magisterial districts: First, Second, Third, Fourth, and Fifth.